PhileCMS/Phile/content/index.md

 #### before\_read\_file\_meta

-this event is triggered before the meta data readed and parsed
+this event is triggered before the meta data is read and parsed

 | param                   | type                | description                                                      |
 | ----------------------- |:--------------------|:-----------------------------------------------------------------|